rhalbersma/dctl/README.md

 Requirements
 ============

-### C++11 compiler
+### Compilers

 The DCTL is a modern [C++](http://isocpp.org) library that is dependent on many of the features that have come available with the new [C++11 Standard](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2012/n3376.pdf).
-Compiler support for C++11 differs across compilers.
-See this [site](http://wiki.apache.org/stdcxx/C%2B%2B0xCompilerSupport) for an up-to-date overview of C++11 support by all major compiler vendors.
+The C++11 features that the DCTL currently depends on consist of `auto`, initializer lists, lambda expressions, `nullptr`, range-based `for`-loop, rvalue references, `static_assert`, and variadic templates.
+Unfortunately, feature support for C++11 [differs across compiler vendors](http://wiki.apache.org/stdcxx/C%2B%2B0xCompilerSupport).

+#### Supported

+The [g++ >= 4.6.3](http://gcc.gnu.org/projects/cxx0x.html) compiler is the only officially supported compiler.
+Current development takes place with g++ 4.7.2 (on Linux) and MinGW g++ 4.8.0 (on Windows).

+#### Untested

+Both the [Intel >= 13.0](http://software.intel.com/en-us/articles/c0x-features-supported-by-intel-c-compiler) and [Clang >= 3.1](http://clang.llvm.org/cxx_status.html) compilers should correctly build the DCTL, but both are currently untested.

+#### Unsupported

-The C++11 features that the DCTL currently depends on consist of `auto`, initializer lists, lambda, `nullptr`, range-based for-loop, r-value references, `static_assert`, and variadic templates.
-The DCTL is exclusively being developed on Linux with g++ >= 4.7.2, but the Intel >= 13.0 and Clang >= 3.1 compilers should also work (untested).
-The latest Microsoft Visual C++ compiler (2012 November CTP) has insufficient support to reliably compile the current testsuite, and is currently unsupported (subject to change when new updates come available).
+The [Microsoft Visual C++ 2012](http://msdn.microsoft.com/en-us/library/vstudio/hh567368.aspx) compiler, even with its [November CTP](http://blogs.msdn.com/b/vcblog/archive/2012/11/02/visual-c-c-11-and-the-future-of-c.aspx), currently has insufficient(ly stable) C++11 support to reliably compile the DCTL testsuite, and is currently unsupported (subject to change when new updates come available).

 ### Boost

-The DCTL also uses the [Boost C++ libraries](www.boost.org) in many places.
-Examples are  Boost.MPL, Boost.Operators, and Boost.Preprocessor.
+The DCTL heavily uses the [Boost C++ libraries >= 1.47.0](www.boost.org) in many places.
+Examples are Boost.Accumulators, Boost.MPL, Boost.Operators, and Boost.Preprocessor.
 The unit testing framework is based on Boost.Test.
-The DCTL is being developed with Boost >= 1.53.0, but any version >= 1.47.0 should also work (untested).
-See the [documentation](http://www.boost.org/doc/libs/1_53_0/more/getting_started/) on how to install Boost on your system.
+Current development taks place with The DCTL is being developed with Boost 1.53.0.

 ### Platforms